faridashams/digital-writing-folio/exercises.md

    *  The work builds suspense and tension.
    *  Haunting music can be heard in the background, it loops.
-   *  Phone calls, a shrilling ringing sound, gives more context to some characters and lets the user reader piece together the familiam issues.
+   *  Phone calls, a shrilling ringing sound, gives more context to some characters and lets the user reader piece together the familial issues.
    *  Nostalgic, the colour scheme of blues and the pixelation gives the work a feel of 80's video games.

 - What is conveyed?